spatialstatisticsupna/Identifiability_Constraints_article/README.md

 - [**CARmodels_INLA.R**](https://github.com/spatialstatisticsupna/Identifiability_Constraints_article/blob/master/R/CARmodels_INLA.R)

-  Main script that contains the necessary functions to fit the spatio-temporal CAR models in INLA considering different types of interactions.
+  Main script including the required functions to fit in INLA the spatio-temporal CAR models with different types of interactions.
 Slight modifications of the original code described in the Appendix section of Goicoa et al. (2018) have been introduced in order to be compatible with the 20.12.10 testing version of INLA.
 More precisely, we eliminate the redundant constraints in the `extraconstr` argument of the `INLA::inla()` function.

 - [**posterior_lincombs.R**](https://github.com/spatialstatisticsupna/Identifiability_Constraints_article/blob/master/R/posterior_lincombs.R)

-  Auxiliary script that contains the definition of the posterior marginal distributions of the spatial, temporal and spatio-temporal patterns (Adin et al., 2017) defined as linear combinations of the log-risks using the `INLA::inla.make.lincombs()` function.
+  Auxiliary script including the code to compute the posterior marginal distributions of the spatial, temporal and spatio-temporal patterns (Adin et al., 2017) defined as linear combinations of the log-risks using the `INLA::inla.make.lincombs()` function.

 - [**Results.R**](https://github.com/spatialstatisticsupna/Identifiability_Constraints_article/blob/master/R/Results.R)